cxing-blip/CSC120-A6/bugLog.md

 ## Bug 1
-Brief description:
+Brief description: The Computer Constructor does not correctly set computer memory.
+It always sets a memory of 16.
-Failed unit test:
+Failed unit test: testComputerConstructor()

 ## Bug 2
-Brief description:
+Brief description: The Computer Constructor does not correctly set computer price.
+It always sets a memory of 0.
-Failed unit test:
+Failed unit test: testComputerConstructor()

 ## Bug 3
 Brief description: